But we shall not concern ourselves here with blockbusters. Instead, here are predictions for 2014 in Portland's independent theaters.

+The NW Film Center will be shocked to discover, one hour before the opening-night screening, that none of the titles for the Portland International Film Festival has arrived.
 Frantically, the staff will cobble together a mishmash of YouTube clips, footage from Step Up 2: The Streets, a rerun of Small Wonder and photographs of the programmer's cat.
 The three-hour opus will receive universal acclaim from the audience, which will praise its European sensibilities.

 - Grindhouse Film Fest continues its New Yearâs Day tradition of showing a secret movie.
 Itâll probably include violence, boobs, awesome music, boobs, violence and boobs.
 Hollywood Theater.
 3 pm Wednesday, Jan.
 1.

 - Nearly 30 years later, Terry Gilliamâs dystopian nightmare Brazil remains as hilarious, terrifying and batshit insane as the day it was unleashed on the world.
 Academy Theater.
 Jan.
 3-9.

 - With respect to Drillbit Taylor, the best John Hughes movie the late legend wrote (but didnât direct) just might be Pretty in Pink, a teenage dream from a time when Molly Ringwald was Americaâs sweetheart and Jon Cryer wasnât that asshole from Two and a Half Men.
 Laurelhurst Theater.
 Jan.
 3-9.

 - 1950âs Gun Crazy follows a young couple as they lay the groundwork for every set of star-crossed, gun-obsessed lovers to come.
 Itâs one of Hollywoodâs finest noir films.
 NW Film Centerâs Whitsell Auditorium.
 7 pm Friday and 8:30 pm Saturday, Jan.
 3-4.

-his gangster boss’s wife, regardless of what a dish she is.
+- Had the protagonist of 1946âs The Chase seen all the films his story inspired, heâd know better than to get involved with his gangster bossâs wife, regardless of what a dish she is.
 NW Film Centerâs Whitsell Auditorium.
 4 pm Saturday and 7 pm Sunday, Jan.
 4-5.